 She was 77 when she died, and she was buried at Abydos.
 Maybe she reunited with her beloved Seti I in the afterlife, just like she believed she would.
 I would like to believe that she did.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.